erikeldridge/erikeldridge.github.com/_posts/2019-03-02-google-cloud-workstation.md

 ## Create project

-We need a project to own VM instances.
+We need a project to own workstation VM instances, independent of other projects.

 In Google Cloud console:

-1. Create "workstations" project
+1. Create a project, eg "workstations"

 ## Create instance